yangshun/front-end-interview-handbook/README.md

 ### Can you give an example for destructuring an object or an array?

-Destructuring is an expression available in ES6 which enables a succint and convenient way to extract values of Objects or Arrays, and place them into distinct variables.
+Destructuring is an expression available in ES6 which enables a succinct and convenient way to extract values of Objects or Arrays, and place them into distinct variables.

-Basic Array destructuring:
+**Array destructuring**

 ```js
 // Variable assignment